 This comparison explains why many users choose CleverType over tools like Grammarly and QuillBot specifically for mobile use.
 The native keyboard integration provides a seamless experience across all apps without switching contexts.

-User testimonials frequently mention how CleverType has improved writing style and speed on mobile, with many reporting productivity increases of 25-40% for writing-intensive tasks.
+User testimonials frequently mention how CleverType has improved writing style and speed on mobile, with many reporting productivity increases of 30-50% for writing-intensive tasks in 2026—a notable improvement from earlier versions.

 What's particularly interestin' about CleverType's approach is how they've managed to create an AI assistant that feels like an extension of the user rather than a separate tool.
 This natural integration appears to be a key factor in their growing success.